YouTuber Jacksepticeye Announces That He Is Taking A Break After Death Of His Father

 "I'm really sorry, Sean.
 Words fall short.
 Sending love to you and your family," another fan tweeted in response.

-“I’ve been doing this for so long that I don’t know who I am,” he said, “so I took a month off to soul search and reflect on myself.”
+"I've been doing this for so long that I don't know who I am, so I took a month off to soul search and reflect on myself."

-While he did not give exact plans for what he would be doing in the future, he said that he planned to do more of what he wants in 2021, focusing on the work that made him the most proud.
-He had continued to upload videos since the announcement at the end of 2020.
+While he did not give exact details for what he would be doing in the future, he said that he planned to do more of what he wants in 2021, focusing on the work that made him the most proud.
+He has continued to upload videos since the announcement at the end of 2020.

 The report noted that he is considered one of the biggest gaming content creators on the social media site, boasting more than 26 million subscribers.
-He has often used the platform for good causes, raising more than $4.7 million for Red Nose Day charity and running a number of fundraising livestreams.
+He has often used the platform for good causes, raising more than $4.7 million for the Red Nose Day charity and running a number of fundraising livestreams.